Conditional entropy production and quantum fluctuation theorem of dissipative information: Theory and experiments: Introduction

-Suppose that the system couples to a quantum memory.
-The entropy of the system, denoted by the von-Neumann entropy $\mathcal S_\text{S}$, can be reduced if the information on the memory is known.
-In other words, entropy and correlation is inversely related \cite{Lloyd89}.
-The entropy of system (S) conditioned on the memory (M) is quantified by the conditional entropy $\mathcal S_{\text{S}|\text{M}}$ \cite{Cerf97}.
-We have $\mathcal S_{\text{S}|\text{M}}\leq \mathcal S_\text{S}$ with equal sign if the system and the memory are uncorrelated.
-Negative conditional entropy suggests the entanglement resources beyond classical cases \cite{Horodecki05,Lidia11}.
+The laws of classical thermodynamics were challenged by the proposition of Maxwell's demon.
+An external source acquiring additional information can potentially significantly drive a system out of thermal equilibrium \cite{maruyamaColloquiumPhysicsMaxwell2009}.
+This consideration generated questions about the role of information in thermodynamics.
+Maxwell's demon is considered as a reference to the system, sometimes also called the memory, and can store the information of the system and convert it into work \cite{sagawaSecondLawThermodynamics2008,sagawaThermodynamicsInformationProcessing2012,funoQuantumNonequilibriumEqualities2015,camatiExperimentalRectificationEntropy2016,naghilooInformationGainLoss2018,tanAlternativeExperimentalWays2021}.
+Classical bits of the system can be partially or completely obtained after the measurement of the reference depending on the strength of the correlations between the system and the reference.
+In other words, if the system shares correlations with the reference, the von Neumann entropy of the system will be reduced once the information on the reference is known.
+This suggests that entropy and correlation are inversely related \cite{lloydUseMutualInformation1989}.
+The entropy of a system conditioned on the {reference} is quantified by the conditional entropy \cite{cerfNegativeEntropyInformation1997}.
+The conditional entropy is always upper bounded by the unconditional entropy.
+The two are equal if the system and the reference are uncorrelated.
+Negative conditional entropy suggests entanglement resources beyond classical cases \cite{horodeckiPartialQuantumInformation2005,rioThermodynamicMeaningNegative2011}.

-Conceptually different with the conditional entropy, the conditional entropy production quantifies the irreversibility of the dynamics, depending on which information is acquired, or defined as lost, in the given process.
-Irreversibility can be subjective, which is the motivation for the study of the conditional entropy production or the conditional thermodynamic laws.
-For example, if the state of the environment is known (by the measurements) after the system-environment interaction, information acquired by the measurements makes the process less irreversible \cite{Belenchia20,Landi21}.